 In order to invent innovative models, human creativity cannot be dispensed with, but computer-assisted systems can help us to apply more sophisticated and complex manipulations to models.

-In this part, the authors of “New Generation Business Model” review the advantages of the design of economic models in “paper” version and “computer-assisted” version.
+In this part, the authors of the “New Generation Business Model” review the advantages of the design of economic models in the “paper” version and “computer-assisted” version.

 Some of the advantages of designing a computer-assisted business model include:

 - The ease of creation, storage, manipulation and monitoring of economic models;

 - The fact that it allows to collaborate remotely;